|Piping Systems - Mechanical Design and Specification - ME-41|

 Instructor(s): Frank Ashford, John C. Bourdon, Gerard Hageman, John Morgan, Jay Rajani

 This is the LNG-industry version of our popular G-4 course, with expanded coverage of refrigeration and LNG technologies.
-The course includes in-depth information on basic LNG gas conditioning and processing.
-In addition, instructors will explain the LNG supply chain that consists of four main links - natural gas exploration and production, liquefaction, shipping, receiving, and distribution.
+The course includes in-depth information on basic natural gas conditioning and processing.
+This is mainly the core G-4 Campbell Gas Course curriculum in an LNG context with the expanded refrigeration coverage.
 The course covers relevant details of both the mixed refrigerant (APCI) and cascade (ConocoPhillips) processes in LNG liquefaction.
-New liquefaction processes are addressed, such as mixed fluid cascade and dual nitrogen refrigeration cycles.
+Other liquefaction processes are discussed including Mixed Fluid Cascade Process, Dual Mixed Refrigerant Process, and Nitrogen (single or dual) Cycles being developed for FLNG projects.
+This is followed by higher level coverage of the LNG value chain consisting of a gas liquefaction section; LNG run-down to LNG storage; loading berth for LNG export; LNG shipping; and LNG receiving and regasificaton terminals.
 Versions of this course have been taught in many of the world's base-load and peak-shaving LNG plants, such as Australia, Indonesia, Malaysia, Norway, Qatar, UK, and West Indies.
+Clients are invited to evaluate the curriculum for LNG Short Course: Technology and the LNG Chain (G-29).
+The G-29 course has more coverage on LNG technology and the LNG value-chain and does not contain the same materials as the G-4 Campbell Gas Course.

 "Liked structured approach to looking at main components of gas conditioning." - Project Engineer - Australia